Blue White Simple Financial Tips Blog Banner 16 3

 Scientific Name: Canis familiaris

-Why They Made The List: Certain canines resemble foxes so strongly that they are a suitable alternative for those who wish to own foxes as pets.
+Why They Made The List: Certain canines resemble with animals like foxes so strongly that they are a suitable alternative for those who wish to own foxes as pets.

 When you think of dogs, you most likely don’t think of foxes.
 However, certain breeds may get extremely close, like the Iceland Sheepdog, Kugsha’s, Indian Spitz, and even Pomeranians.

-The majority of people associate foxes with little breeds that have long hair, slim frames, and sharp muzzles; yet, many dogs really resemble foxes.
+The majority of people associate foxes with little breeds that have long hair, slim frames, and sharp muzzles; yet, many dogs really resemble with animals like foxes.

 They all have shorter tails and varying leg-to-body ratios, though.
 Dogs have rougher hair, thus it’s hard to find a dog with fur as soft as a fox’s.